 Big Ten Daily (Dec.
 23): Despite No Fans, Big Ten Home Teams Still Dominating

-BLOOMINGTON, Ind. – You can reel off the arenas one right after another, and every Big Ten coach will say the same.
-Assembly Hall, Mackey Arena, the Breslin Center and, even lately, the Rutgers Athletic Center all have one thing in common.
+WEST LAFAYETTE, Ind. — You can reel off the arenas one right after another, and every Big Ten coach will say the same.
+Mackey Arena, the Breslin Center, Assembly Hall and, even lately, the Rutgers Athletic Center all have one thing in common.

 They're brutal places to play for a visiting team.
 That's what makes winning on the road so extremely difficult in this league.